MarathonSwan2543/Weather-Application/README.md

 # Weather-Application
-This is  web application that uses an API known as OpenWeatherMap.
+This is a web application that uses an API known as OpenWeatherMap.

 Note that it might be better to put the Python file into another folder, which should be named "cgi-bin".